yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/capture_request_body_from_trace.md

 ---
 sidebar_position: 3
 ---
-# Capture Request Body from Trace
+# Capture Request Body
 ## Overview

-The **Capture Request Body** feature allows you to save the request body of an HTTP transaction.<br/>
+The **Capture Request Body** feature allows to store the request body of an HTTP transaction, making it a useful tool for debugging and troubleshooting.<br/>

 :::caution

-Request bodies usually contain sensitive data like passwords and credit card numbers.
-If your service handles data like this, we advise you to enable this feature with care.
+The request body usually contains confidential information like credit card numbers and passwords.
+Therefore, if your service deals with such sensitive data, enable this feature with caution.

 :::<br/>